boussara/How-to-upload-projects-on-github/README.md

 10.	$ git push origin master
 # Pushes the changes in your local repository up to the remote repository you specified as

+The first extra argument to git pull tells it which remote to give to the fetch operation:

+ 11.  $git pull origin